tglauch/pyVPRM/README.md

 pip install git+https://github.com/tglauch/pyVPRM.git
 ```

-Note that pyVPRM requires an installation of the Earth System Modelling Framework (ESMF) to use all functionalities that include regridding.
+Note that pyVPRM requires an installation of the Earth System Modelling Framework (ESMF) and its python interface - ESMFpy - to use all functionalities that include regridding.
 On many HPCs specialized for Earth System Modelling and Climate Research ESMF is pre-installed.
 If you need to install it yourself you find instructions on the ESMF Github here: https://github.com/esmf-org.
 Installation through conda is possible as explained here here https://github.com/conda-forge/esmf-feedstock.
+It is recommendend to also install NETCDF4 to use all the functionalities of ESMF.

 ```
-conda config --add channels conda-forge conda config --set channel_priority strict conda install esmf conda install esmpy
+conda config --add channels conda-forge conda config --set channel_priority strict conda install esmf conda install esmpy conda install -c conda-forge dask netCDF4
 ```

 ## Start your own project